eigenein/protobuf/docs/well_known.md

 # Well-known types

+`#!python pure_protobuf.well_known` module provides message definitions for some of the [well-known](https://protobuf.dev/reference/protobuf/google.protobuf/) types.

 ## [`Any`](https://developers.google.com/protocol-buffers/docs/proto3#any)

 Since `pure-protobuf` is not able to download or parse `.proto` definitions, it provides a limited implementation of the [`#!protobuf Any`](https://developers.google.com/protocol-buffers/docs/proto3#any) message type.
-That is, you still have to conventionally define message classes and make them importable:
+That is, you still have to conventionally define message classes and make them importable (similarly to the [`pickle`](https://docs.python.org/3/library/pickle.html) behaviour):

 ```python title="test_any.py"
 from urllib.parse import urlunparse